 Part of figuring out how to hire more employees is assessing the way you bring them on board.
 Orientation and onboarding are critical to the success of a new hire, says Allison Megalis, president of MCL Contracting Services, an HR consulting firm.
 An established orientation and onboarding process will help set them up for success, boost employee retention, and increase productivity.

 Set clear expectations with your new hire from the get-go.
 Work with them to lay out exactly what success will look like within the first 90 days.
-This will give them a benchmark for how well they are performing, and it will give you a sense of the areas where they may need a little more direction.
+This will give them a benchmark for how well they are performing, while giving you a sense of the areas where they may need a little more direction.

-It’s not enough to simply hire more people—you have to find candidates with the skills and personality to fit in with your team and help it flourish.
+It’s not enough to simply hire more people—you have to find candidates with the skills and personality to fit in with your team and help it flourish, while instituting a successful onboarding process.
 Let Monster facilitate and improve your recruitment efforts.
-Sign up for Monster Hiring Solutions to receive expert recruiting advice, the latest hiring trends, and even some great Monster deals.
+When you’re ready to hire, post your job with us at no cost to you.